 Week 1 will be casual swims, probably about 400m, and doing some slight drills.
 I will also go back to using a pull buoy and fins probably for this week as well.

 The same with returning to cycling after a break, make sure you ease into it.
 Listen to your body!
 If you start to feel like you are doing too much, back off for now!
 It is better to be light on your training than to risk a crippling injury that will sideline you from your race.

 Returning to any sport after an injury is always difficult.
-Most endurance athletes are so used to constant workout, that being unable to workout for any length of time is painful!
-For me this last two weeks has been awful!
+Most endurance athletes are so used to the constant workout, that being unable to workout for any length of time is painful!
+For me, these last two weeks have been awful!
 I feel out of shape.
 I look more out of shape.
 And as much as I am looking forward to getting back on my bike, I know that I am in for some of the hardest swimming and cycling workouts I have had in a long time!